 When you feel your impatience rising, take a mental step back.
 Choose not to act or speak from that wound-up place.
 When I react in the heat of emotion I’m most likely to say or do something I’ll regret or need to apologize for.
-So just hit the pause button.If it helps, pretend someone is watching.
-Sad but true, we all behave better when we think we have an audience.
+So just hit the pause button.

 Get into your body.

 Use that old advice - count to ten.
 Take a deep breath and let it out through your mouth.
 Take another one if you need to.
 Notice where you are holding tension in your body and consciously let it go.
 You will start to feel your frustration draining away.

 If it was a person who triggered your frustration, step into their shoes for a moment and see how the interaction looks and feels from their perspective.
 Maybe your child is throwing toys.
 Is he working through a strong emotion?
 Is she overtired or needing a snack?
 Perhaps someone said something something that felt rude or inappropriate to you.
 What’s going on in that person’s life today that might make them behave that way?